darktrojan/idldocs/nsIAbLDAPAttributeMap.rst

 Get all the LDAP attributes associated with a given property name, in order of precedence (highest to lowest).
-@exception   NS_ERROR_FAILURE if there is no entry for this property

 Parameters
 ^^^^^^^^^^